davideas/GrabVer/README.md

 _minor_: User defined value for new features, but backwards compatible.<br>
 _patch_: Auto generated value for backwards compatible bug fixes only.<br>
 _preRelease_: Optional, user defined value for pre-releases suffix.<br>
-Auto-skip versioning when 'clean' task is enqueued.
+Auto-skip versioning when 'clean' or 'test' tasks are enqueued.

 **build** - Increases at each build.<br>
 **code** - Increases at each release.<br>